richo/pho/README.md

 CC=clang ./configure --enable-debug --without-pear --disable-cli --disable-cgi --enable-embed --prefix ~/.php/versions/trunk
 ```

+Note that on OSX you'll want to merge the pho/master branch of [my fork][1] of
+php into your branch, it patches the libtool macros to ensure you get a shared
+library and not a Mach Bundle.

 Then install it into ./libs in this repo.

 ### Debugging